Class attendance is required. Contact firstname.lastname@example.org in advance for absences.

-The minimum cumulative GPA required to complete the Postdoctoral Master's Degree Program is 3.0 on a 4.0 scale.
+The minimum cumulative GPA required to complete the Certificate Program is 3.0 on a 4.0 scale.
 Grades of "satisfactory" ("S") are not calculated in the GPA.
-At least half the credits taken must be graded using the A-F system.
+At least half the credits taken must be graded using the A to F system.

 Probation and dismissal

-Poor academic performance or poor nonacademic conduct may result in probation or dismissal from the Postdoctoral Master's Degree Program.
-Review Mayo Clinic Graduate School of Biomedical Sciences probation and dismissal policies for more information (must be logged in to the Mayo Clinic network).
+Poor academic performance or poor nonacademic conduct may result in probation or dismissal from the Certificate Program.
+See Mayo Clinic Graduate School of Biomedical Sciences probation and dismissal policies for more information (must be logged in to the Mayo network).

 Mayo Clinic considers plagiarism a form of scholastic and scientific misconduct.
-All instances of suspected plagiarism are investigated.
+Any instances of suspected plagiarism will be investigated.
 If plagiarism is proved, it may result in a failing grade or other disciplinary action.

-The American Medical Association Manual of Style explains plagiarism this way: "In plagiarism, an author presents as his or her own ideas, language, data, graphics or even scientific protocols created by someone else, whether published or unpublished, without giving appropriate credit."
+The American Medical Association Manual of Style explains plagiarism this way: "In plagiarism, an author presents as his or her own ideas, language, data, graphics or even scientific protocols created by someone else, whether published or unpublished, without giving appropriate credit or attribution."

-Source: Iverson C, et al. American Medical Association Manual of Style: A Guide for Authors and Editors.
-9th ed.
-Baltimore: Williams & Wilkins; 1998.
+Source: Christiansen S, et al. AMA Manual of Style: A Guide for Authors and Editors.
+11th ed.
+Oxford University Press; 2020.

-Ethical conduct in clinical practice and research constitutes an integral part of Mayo Clinic's culture.
-The Office of Research Integrity, part of the Department of Health and Human Services, defines scientific misconduct this way:
+Ethical conduct in clinical practice and research constitutes an integral part of the Mayo Clinic culture.
+The Office of Research Integrity, part of the U.S. Department of Health and Human Services, defines scientific misconduct this way:

 - Plagiarism is the appropriation of another person's ideas, processes, results or words without giving appropriate credit.